FutureWorkshops/notifiable-rails/README.md

-# FwtPushNotificationServer
+# Notifiable

-<b>FwtPushNotificationServer</b> is a Rails engine which handles sending push notifications and  device registrations.
+<b>Notifiable</b> is a Rails engine which handles sending push notifications and  device registrations.

 Currently supported platforms: